Trodelvy® (sacituzumab govitecan-hziy)

 Relevant Product Labeling1

-Management of adverse reactions may require temporary interruption, dose reduction, or treatment discontinuation of SG as described in Tables 1 and 2 of the US FDA-approved prescribing information.
+Management of adverse reactions may require temporary interruption, dose reduction, or permanent discontinuation of SG as described in Tables 1 and 2 of the US FDA-approved prescribing information.
 Do not re-escalate the SG dose after a dose reduction for adverse reactions has been made.

 Incidence and Management of Diarrhea: Pooled Safety Analyses

-A total of 1063 patients from four studies (ASCENT,2 TROPiCS‑02,3 TROPHY-U-014, and IMMU-132-015) were included in this analysis.6 These studies included patients with mTNBC treated in the 2L+ setting and patients with pretreated HR+/HER2- mBC.
-The median (range) treatment duration of SG was 4.1 (0–63) mo.1
+A total of 1354 patients from four studies (ASCENT-03,2 ASCENT,3 TROPiCS‑02,4 and IMMU-132-015) were included in a pooled safety analysis.
+These studies included 641 patients with mTNBC (in a 1L or 2L+ setting) and 322 patients with pretreated HR+/HER2- mBC; 391 patients had other tumor types.
+The median (range) treatment duration of SG was 4.9 (0–63) mo.1

-A total of 969 patients with either mTNBC treated in the 2L+ setting or pretreated HR+/HER2- mBC were included in a pooled analysis of clinical studies in NA/EU (ASCENT,2 TROPiCS-02,3 and IMMU-132-015) and Asia (EVER-132-001,10 EVER‑132‑002,11 and ASCENT‑J0212) regions.
-The median (range) duration of treatment in the NA/EU and Asia groups were 4.6 (<0.1–62.6) mo and 5.2 (<0.1–24.9) mo, respectively.13
+A total of 969 patients with either mTNBC treated in the 2L+ setting or pretreated HR+/HER2- mBC were included in a pooled analysis of clinical studies in NA/EU (ASCENT,3 TROPiCS-02,4 and IMMU-132-015) and Asia (EVER-132-001,6 EVER‑132‑002,7 and ASCENT‑J028) regions.
+The median (range) duration of treatment in the NA/EU and Asia groups were 4.6 (<0.1–62.6) mo and 5.2 (<0.1–24.9) mo, respectively.9

-- Across NA/EU (n=688) and Asia (n=281), rates of any-grade and Grade ≥3 diarrhea were higher in NA/EU than in Asia (63% vs 48% and 10% vs 6%, respectively); these rates remained generally stable over time.13
+- Across NA/EU (n=688) and Asia (n=281), rates of any-grade and Grade ≥3 diarrhea were higher in NA/EU than in Asia (63% vs 48% and 10% vs 6%, respectively); these rates remained generally stable over time.9

 - Loperamide was the most commonly used antidiarrheal.
 Of the patients who received an antidiarrheal during SG treatment, a higher percentage in NA/EU vs Asia received loperamide (89% vs 49%, respectively) and atropine (20% vs 5%).
-More patients in Asia vs NA/EU received other antidiarrheal treatment: 73% vs 23%, respectively.13
+More patients in Asia vs NA/EU received other antidiarrheal treatment: 73% vs 23%, respectively.9

 Incidence and Management of Diarrhea: SG Clinical Studies in mBC